sqlfluff/sqlfluff/CONTRIBUTING.md

 at [docs.sqlfluff.com](https://docs.sqlfluff.com) and the source can be found in the [docs/source](https://github.com/alanmcruickshank/sqlfluff/tree/master/docs/source) folder of the repo).
 Pull requests are always welcome with documentation improvements.
-Keep in mind that there are linting checks in palce for good formatting so keep an eye on the tests whenever submitting a PR.
+Keep in mind that there are linting checks in place for good formatting so keep an eye on the tests whenever submitting a PR.

 :star2: **Fourth** - if you're so inclined - pull requests on the core codebase